Updated May 22, 2020

 - As always, medical forms are required for all camp sessions.

 - Health screening will see additional questions regarding travel history two weeks prior for both campers/staff.
-Health screenings may happen mid-session and may be required of any camp day visitors.
+Daily temperature checks and mid-session Health screenings may happen and will be required of any camp day visitors.

 - For the protection of our campers, staff and families, Lake Aurora reserves the right to restrict, disallow, or reschedule a camper's program if needed.

-- As part of check in day orientation, best practices for not spreading germs will be presented and strongly encouraged for all campers/staff.
+- As part of check in day orientation, best practices for not spreading germs will be presented and strongly encouraged for all campers/staff as well as new procedures to mitigate risk.

 For all campers/staff/volunteers

 - We cannot accept anyone into the camp session that is ill or has a temperature of 100 or above.
-Please delay sending a camper to camp until fever/symtoms have subsided without medication for 24 hours.
-If you wish to discuss your camper's specific symtoms, please contact us at (863)696-1102 or contact us here.
+If you wish to discuss your camper's specific symptoms, please contact us at (863)696-1102 or contact us here.